dalyIsaac/Whim/README.md

 You can find the Whim documentation at [dalyisaac.github.io/Whim](https://dalyisaac.github.io/Whim).

+## Contributing

+Whim is an open-source project and contributions are welcome!
+For more information, see the [Contributing](https://dalyisaac.github.io/Whim/docs/contribute/guide.html) page.

+## Community

+Whim has a [Discord server](https://discord.gg/gEFq9wr7jb) where you can ask questions, get help, and chat with other users.

 ## Thanks

 Whim is heavily inspired by the [workspacer](https://github.com/workspacer/workspacer) project - for more, see the [Inspiration](https://dalyisaac.github.io/Whim/getting-started/inspiration.html) page.